Hollow33n/OCStealer/README.md

 - Platform-specific: binarycookies (Safari), keychainbreaker (macOS), plist (macOS)

 # Notes
-### Host Executable Payload Embedding and Extraction
+### u can use it as a Host Executable Payload Embedding and Extraction
 ##  Extraction Phase (Runtime)

 When the host executable runs, it performs the following steps to reconstruct and execute the payload: